Chillicothe Gazette

+The Chillicothe Gazette is Ohio's oldest newspaper.
+The daily newspaper is based in Chillicothe, Ohio, the seat of Ross County, and is owned by Gannett.
+A complete file is in the library of the Ohio Historical Society in Cincinnati.

+History

-The Centinel of the Northwest Territory, published in Cincinnati by William Maxwell, was the first newspaper in the Northwest Territory.
-It appeared November 9, 1793, and weekly thereafter until June 1796, when it was sold to Edmund Freeman and was merged with Freeman's Journal.
+On November 9, 1793, William Maxwell published the first edition of The Centinel of the Northwest Territory, a weekly newspaper in Cincinnati.
+It was the first paper published in the Northwest Territory.

 Subscription was "250 cents" per annum, and 7 cents a single copy.
 The motto of the Centinel: "Open to all Parties -- but influenced by none," expressed the publisher's aims: to afford an isolated community a medium to make known its varied wants and to record local happenings, as well as those of the outside world.

-Around 1800, the paper moved to Chillicothe, Ohio, when the government of the Northwest Territory relocated to that city.
-The paper eventually assumed the name The Chillicothe Gazette and continues as Ohio's oldest newspaper.
-A complete file is in the library of the Ohio Historical Society in Cincinnati.